 As a Flight Attendant I have amazing perks to be able to travel to really anywhere I want!
 It’s not free but much cheaper than a regular airfare ticket!
 I’ve been trying to travel to a new spot every 1-2 months for at least two weeks at a time.

 Last year in Maui my friend and I rented a Westfalia camper van and had the most epic time driving all over the island for 10 days.
-No wifi, beautiful landscapes and waking up on a beach every morning was heavenly.
 One main highlight was driving up to the top Haleakala volcano and camping out to catch the sunrise the next morning.
 That night, the stars were nothing I’d ever seen before.
 The stars were intense and shooting stars were covering the sky.
 It was truly an amazing experience.
 For surf there are definitely waves for everyone on Maui.
 From surfing big waves at Jaws to small beginner waves at Kihei Cove Park, it’s an amazing spot (and no I didn’t surf Jaws :)).
 But definitely rent a camper van – you will not regret it!

 Do you get fatigued after long haul flights?
 What motivates you to get down to the beach?

 OF COURSE!
 But as my airline doesn’t operate super long haul flights at the moment, I’m not in desperate need of sleep after flying.
-But that being said a lot of the crews will go out for drinks when we get in, but I’d rather go straight to bed and wake up super early to catch the golden hours of surf and photography.
-You can drink anywhere but you can’t surf everywhere (especially when you’re only there for 24hrs).
+But that being said a lot of the crews will go out for drinks when we get in, but I’d rather go straight to bed and wake up super early to catch the golden hours of surf and photography. (especially when you’re only there for 24hrs).
 It’s definitely pretty cool to say you’re heading to Oahu for a day to surf!

 Coming from Canada, I’m motivated by everything beach and surf related!
 The white sandy beaches, the swaying palm trees, the beautiful blue hues of the water and waves and just the culture of beach and surf.
 I’m definitely passionate to just ‘live in the moment’ when I’m surrounded by all these things.
 I think in my past life, I was a tropical girl as I continuously plan trips around beaches.
 Don’t get me wrong, a quick hike in the mountains is great but I couldn’t centre my whole trip not being by a beach in warm weather.